How to Qualify as a FAFSA Independent Student and How Much Do They Get?

 - Final Thoughts

-Getting financial aid is complicated.
 Students don’t get to decide how much help they receive.
-The information you put in your Free Application for Federal Student Aid (FAFSA) determines how much aid you receive.
-FAFSA is simply a form you fill out if you want to get any federal student financial aid – it’s how the federal government gathers the information required to determine a student’s eligibility for federal student loans, the type of loans applicable as well as the grants you should receive.
-FAFSA also enables the federal government to determine if you are a FAFSA independent student or dependent student by measuring your parent or guardian’s financial capabilities.
+The information you put in your Free Application for Federal Student Aid (FAFSA) determines how much aid you receive, a student’s eligibility for federal student loans, and the type of loans applicable as well as the grants you should receive.
+The information also enables the federal government to determine if you are a FAFSA independent student or dependent student by measuring your parent or guardian’s financial capabilities.

 FAFSA Dependency Status